ansys/pymapdl/doc/source/getting_started/docker.rst

 Use ``--restart`` policy with MAPDL products
 --------------------------------------------

-By default, MAPDL creates a ``LOCK`` file in the working directory when it starts and deletes this file if it exits normally.
+By default, MAPDL creates a ``LOCK`` file in the working directory when it starts, and it deletes this file if it exits normally.
 The file is used to avoid overwriting files such as database (DB) files or result (RST) files when starting MAPDL after an abnormal termination.

 Because of this behavior, when using the Docker ``--restart`` flag in the `docker run <docker_run_>`_ command, you might enter into an infinite loop after crashing if you specify the Docker image to reboot after an abnormal termination.
-When there is an abnormal termination (MAPDL crashes) the file :file:`LOCK` is kept on the working directory.
-Since MAPDL has exited, the container also exit.
+When there is an abnormal termination (MAPDL crashes), the :file:`LOCK` file is kept on the working directory.
+Since MAPDL has exited, the container also exits.

-This trigger Docker ``restart`` policy, which attempts to restart MAPDL container and the MAPDL process with it.
+This triggers the Docker ``restart`` policy, which attempts to restart MAPDL container and the MAPDL process with it.
 But because of the presence of the ``LOCK`` file, MAPDL exits in an attempt to not overwrite the files from the previous crash.
-This is the start of an infinite loop where Docker keep restarting the MAPDL container and MAPDL keeps exiting to avoid overwrite the previous files.
+This is the start of an infinite loop, where Docker keeps restarting the MAPDL container and MAPDL keeps exiting to avoid overwrite the previous files.

 In such cases, you should not use the ``--restart`` option.
-If you really need to use this option, you can avoid MAPDL checks and create the ``LOCK`` file by starting the process with the environment variable ``ANSYS_LOCK`` set to ``"OFF"``.
+If you really need to use this option, you can avoid MAPDL checks and create the ``LOCK`` file by starting the process with the ``ANSYS_LOCK`` environment variable set to ``"OFF"``.

-You can do this in your `docker run <docker_run_>`_ command:
+This code shows how to do this in your `docker run <docker_run_>`_ command:

 .. code:: bash